 One-off pieces of work can be assigned to any user or group, and the impact of that extra work on the people performing it is automatically taken into account when estimating project deliverables.

-LiquidPlanner doesn't offer a free tier, although you can trial various plans for two weeks.
-Plans start at $45/month per user, with a minimum of five users, and go up from there.
+LiquidPlanner doesn't offer a free tier, although you can try various plans for two weeks at no cost.
+Plans start at $29 per month per user (with annual billing) for a maximum of 50 projects and go up from there.

-Microsoft Project has been around for over 30 years in one form or another, and it's still the preferred tool of many experienced project managers.
-With its higher pricing and steep learning curve, it's very much aimed at those responsible for very large, complex projects, who have the expertise, time, and budget to get the most out of this comprehensive tool.
+Microsoft Project has been around since 1984 in one form or another, and it's still the preferred tool of many experienced project managers.
+With its higher pricing and steep learning curve, it's very much aimed at those responsible for very large, complex projects who have the expertise, time, and budget to get the most out of this comprehensive tool.

 Tasks are viewable as kanban boards or traditional lists, and the sensible menu options help avoid the need to dig through multiple screens to find the detail you need.